The Gypsy Girl mosaic awaits you in Zeugma Mosaic Museum of Gaziantep as you arrive and meet with your guide...

 After breakfast in our hotel, we will start driving by the Lake Van, the sea of the East Anatolia, and arrive at the Akdamar Island port.
 A small ferry ride over Lake Van will take us to Akdamar Island to visit the Holy Cross's Armenian Cathedral.
 Akdamar church in the local language is believed once had been home to a piece of the Holy Cross of Jesus Christ once it was taken out of Iran.
 Built-in the 9th Century, the Church is recently restored and converted into a beautiful museum showing us her amazing hand-carved reliefs on her walls with spectacular Lake Van views.
 After a lunch break by the Lake, we will continue to the modern Van city and visit the Castle of Van overlooking the Lake Van and Modern Van city.
 The castle was built in the 10th Century BC and had been a capital to the Urartians.
 Imperial burial caves with stone-carved inscriptions and a mosque on the top of the castle will be visited today.
 After a walk around the castle, we will drive to our hotel in the city and Overnight in Van.

 After our breakfast at the hotel, we will start driving North to the Muradiye waterfalls for a tea break.
 Mount Ararat will start saluting us as we get closer to Dogubeyazit town.
 Here we will see the Ishak Pasa Palace built in the 17th Century as a palace and an administrative complex.
 The palace is a rare example of the Ottoman palaces whose construction took almost a century.
 However, it is the first central heated structure in Anatolia.
 Clay pipes carried the hot water to warm up the Harem apartments of the Palace.
 After a visit to the palace, we will drive down to modern Dogubeyazit city for lunch.
 We will start driving to Kars city afterward with spectacular views of Mount Ararat and will have the opportunity to stop by the road to picture this Biblical Mountain.
 According to the book of Genesis, Noah's ark came to rest on top of Mount Ararat.
 It also plays a significant role in Armenian culture and nationalism.
 The mountain can be seen on the coat of arms of Armenia.
-Then we will drive to Kars and overnight.
+Last stop before checking in to your hotel will be the Archaeological Site of Ani.
+Having hosted many civilizations for centuries and witnessed many wars, Ani was once an important regional center.
+40 churches, chapels, and mausoleums have been identified in Ani, also known as "1001 Church City".
+After exploring this great site, we will drive to Kars and overnight.

 Day 9, Kars to Erzurum, Sarikamis WWI Memorial, Hatuniye Madrasa and Lala Mustafa Pasha Mosque